 When we fast (don’t eat at all) our insulin levels are low, so the longer we fast the lower insulin levels become, this suggests that when we wake in the morning before eating, our insulin levels are at their lowest.
 So this is the best time to test your levels, in the morning before breakfast.
 Most Australian pathology labs have a reference range showing, that fasting insulin levels should sit under 20 mIU/L, it was not too long ago when this range was only 10 mlIU/L – as we get unhealthy the labs keep readjusting their ranges!
 The ideal range is closer to 5!

 More On RISKS of HIGH INSULIN

 There is the obvious risk that high insulin levels carry, such as diabetes, but there are many, less obvious risks.
 The Journal of Oncology in 2002 demonstrated that women in the early stages of breast cancer, with higher fasting insulin levels had poorer outcomes.
 Another study showed that fasting insulin levels predict fatal cardiovascular events more accurately than any other marker of glucose!
 Another showed a relationship between high insulin and endometrial cancer.
-June last year that there was an association demonstrated with hyperinsulinemia and papillary thyroid cancer.
-Another 2015 study concluded that independent of adiposity (weight), higher levels of insulin were significantly associated with increased risk of colorectal adenomas (precursor to colon cancer).
+There was an association demonstrated with hyperinsulinemia and papillary thyroid cancer.
+Another 2015 study concluded that independent of adiposity (fat), higher levels of insulin were significantly associated with increased risk of colorectal adenomas (precursor to colon cancer).
 So the evidence is out there with no dispute keeping your insulin levels within the healthy range is the way to go, if you want to reduce your risk of many diseases.
-Its a must in terms of screening tests not only for anyone with a chronic illness but anyone interested in prevention of disease.
+It’s a must in terms of screening tests not only for anyone with a chronic illness but anyone interested in prevention of disease.